xerolinux/XeroHub/content/posts/zed-ide/index.md

 ### What I think of it

 I love this thing.
 It's slowly replacing my current IDE **Kate**.
 It's more flexible, cutomizable and most importantly it's got **GPU Acceleration** where Kate doesn't, at least not as well.
 Oh it's also super lightweight.

+While it's not as the video says, a 1:1 **VSCode** replacement, with some lacking features, it's getting there.
+IMO, it's relatively new, so I only see good things in its future, so it needs time to cook.

+However, it already includes support for the main plugins I, myself care about, like **Git**, **Docker Compose**, **Toml**, **Yaml**, **Make**, **Java** among others, with more in the pipeline...

+And if you know me by now I love its theme engine, with the likes of **Dracula**, **Catppuccin**, **Nord**, **Synthwave '84** among others already available to install..
+It's one of the main things that attracted me to it lol.
 Nothing else to say about it except that I highly recommend you give it a try.

 It has way more than what I mentioned here, so if you want to know more about it, either go to the >> [**Docs/Wiki**](https://zed.dev/docs/) page, or visit their **Git Repo** below.